 Transform Shadows: A Personal Journey

-Transform Shadows began as a personal journey.
-After a lifetime of struggle, Dr. Tania Lyon lost half her weight and gained something far more lasting: clarity, health, and the deep understanding that change—real, sustainable change—is one of the most complex processes a person can undertake.
+After decades of struggling with food, weight, and health, Dr. Tania Lyon lost half her weight and gained something far more lasting: clarity, vitality, and a deep understanding that real, sustainable change is one of the most complex processes a person can undertake.

 “I was not broken, and I am not fixed.”